 The ability to accurately and concisely describe people, places and actions is vital to screenwriting.
 And, it’s a skill that is woefully lacking in many of the scripts I read.

 Write a list of ten female names and ten males names.
 Now write character description for them.
 The rules are: the character description must not be any longer than twenty-five words.
-The description must give a clear insight into what kind of person they are without ever describing their hair colour, degree of sexiness, or general build.
+The description must give a clear insight into what kind of person this is.
+You can not, under any circumstances, describe their hair colour, degree of sexiness, or general build.
 So, for example:

-Genna Monroe (23), The kind science-geek who routinely trolls sci-fic writers for their failure to properly understand string theory.
+Genna Monroe (23), The kind science-geek who routinely trolls sci-fi writers for their failure to understand string theory.